dinomatic/docs.dinomatic.com/source/docs/spinoko/page-templates.md

 ### Cover Template

-When you choose "Page Cover" as a template in "Page Attributes" section, right below that a new section appears called "Cover Page Template Fields".
+When you choose "Page Cover" as a template in "Page Summary" section, a new section at the end of the sidebar appears called "Cover Page Template Fields".
 Here you can add a subtitle and choose whether to display casinos on the page cover or not.

 With this template chosen, your Featured image will be set as a background image for the cover area and the page title will be displayed on top of that.

 ![spinoko-page-template-cover-admin](/assets/images/spinoko/spinoko-page-cover-template.png)

 Here are a couple of examples of pages using the cover template: